LaibaBasit008/portal/README.md

     $ \c systersdb;
     $ GRANT ALL PRIVILEGES ON systersdb TO <username created above>;
     ```
-1. Fill in the database details in `systers_portal/settings/dev.py`.
+8. Fill in the database details in `systers_portal/systers_portal/settings/dev.py`.Fill `Username` and `Password` values set while creating `systerdb` database in Step 7.
-1. Run `set SECRET_KEY=foobarbaz` in your terminal, ideally the secret key
+9. Run `set SECRET_KEY=foobarbaz` in your terminal, ideally the secret key
   should be 40 characters long, unique and unpredictable.
-1. Run `python systers_portal/manage.py migrate`.
+10. Run `python systers_portal/manage.py migrate`.
-1. Run `python systers_portal/manage.py cities_light` for downloading and importing data for django-cities-light.
+11. Run `python systers_portal/manage.py cities_light` for downloading and importing data for django-cities-light.
-1. Run `python systers_portal/manage.py createsuperuser` to create a superuser for the admin panel.
+12. Run `python systers_portal/manage.py createsuperuser` to create a superuser for the admin panel.
   Fill in the details asked.
-1. Run `python systers_portal/manage.py runserver` to start the development server.
+13. Run `python systers_portal/manage.py runserver` to start the development server.
 When in testing
   or production, feed the respective settings file from the command line, e.g. for
   testing `python systers_portal/manage.py runserver --settings=systers_portal.settings.testing`.
-1. Before commiting run `flake8 systers_portal` and fix PEP8 warnings.
+14. Before commiting run `flake8 systers_portal` and fix PEP8 warnings.
-1. Run `python systers_portal/manage.py test --settings=systers_portal.settings.testing`
+15. Run `python systers_portal/manage.py test --settings=systers_portal.settings.testing`
   to run all the tests.

 Congratulations! you just set up the Systers Portal on you windows dev enviroment.
 If you face any issues while installing and making Portal up in your local, have a look at issues labelled as [While Setting up Portal](https://github.com/systers/portal/labels/While%20Setting%20up%20Portal).